Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/CodingStandards/Python/PythonCodingStandards.md

 ### Limit Maximum Line Length to 100 Characters

 While PEP 8 recommends a maximum of 79 characters per line, many developers find this limit too restrictive.
-Therefore, a maximum of 100 characters per line has been adopted as a common best practice across Soliton.
+Therefore, a maximum of 100 characters per line has been adopted as a common best practice across.
 Please note: NI also adheres to the 100-character standard.

 ### Use Descriptive Names